spesmilo/electrum-protocol/docs/protocol-methods.rst

   *height*

-    The height at which it was confirmed, an integer.
+    Optionally, the height at which it was confirmed, an integer.
+    Clients are encouraged to provide this field when they can, to reduce server load.

 **Result**